 - EDF 315 - Diverse Perspectives on Education (3 credits)

-- EDI 337 - Introduction to Learning and Assessment (3 credits)
+- EDI 338 - Teachers as Decision Makers: Instruction and Assessment in Elementary Schools (3 credits)

 - Requirements for admission to assisted and student-directed teaching, please consult with art education/COE advisor for specific requirements.